Guide to Forming an LLC in Ohio

 Cost of doing business

-$99 filing fee / $0 annual statement
+- $99 filing fee / $0 annual report

-How to Start an LLC in Ohio
+Phase One: Starting an LLC in Ohio

 Step 1: Name Your Ohio LLC

-Use a free business name search tool to ensure your company’s desired name is available.
-If the name is unavailable, try a free business name generator to help ideate alternative names.
+Tip: Use a free business name search tool to ensure your company’s desired name is available.

 In addition to choosing a name for your LLC, creating an online presence is equally important in the current culture.
 You can easily check domain name availability at a number of online web services sites.